Titans Grip

 Best for: The person who regularly switches between Pilates and yoga and wants one app for both.

-6. Balanced Body — Best for reformer learners
+6. Balanced Body — Best for Reformer Learners

 What it does: Balanced Body is a major equipment manufacturer whose app provides guided workouts primarily for their reformers, towers, and chairs.
 It's a companion for apparatus owners.